 Today we'll talk about why people use dating apps and how to ensure safety during a Tinder date.

-Dating apps have become extremely widespread recently, with 25.1 million US citizens using them.
+Dating apps have become extremely widespread recently, with about 25 million US citizens using them.
 They have changed the way we look at dating and treat relationships.